 No man is an island

-Human beings do not thrive when isolated from others.
+The phrase 'no man is an island' expresses the idea that human beings do badly when isolated from others and need to be part of a community in order to thrive.
 Donne was a Christian but this concept is shared by other religions, principally Buddhism.

-This is a quotation from John Donne (1572-1631).
-It appears in Devotions upon emergent occasions and seuerall steps in my sicknes - Meditation XVII, 1624:
+'No man is an island' is a quotation from the English metaphysical poet John Donne (1572-1631) and it appears in Devotions Upon Emergent Occasions and Seuerall Steps in my Sicknes - Meditation XVII, 1624:

 See also: the List of Proverbs.